padok-team/terraform-aws-network/README.md

 - AAVPC I can spawn on one or multiple AZ
 - AAOps I can deploy 3 types of subnets in my VPC
+- AAOps I can retrieve subnets & vpc ids as outputs of the module

 ## Usage